-"10.
-If the harmonised maximum clearing price for single intraday coupling in accordance with Article 54(1) of Commission Regulation (EU) 2015/1222 is increased by a certain amount above $9\,999\,\text{€/MWh}$, the maximum balancing energy price defined in Paragraph 3 of this Article shall be automatically increased by this same amount.
+- (a) The transitional upper price limit shall be 15,000 €/MWh and the transitional lower price limit shall be 15,000 €/MWh; - (b) If the harmonised maximum clearing price for the single intraday coupling in accordance with Article 54(1) of Commission Regulation (EU) 2015/1222 is increased by a certain amountincreases above 9-3999 €/MWh, the maximum balancing energytransitional upper price defined[imit in Paragraph 3 of this Articleaccordance with subparagraph (a) shall be automatically increased increase by this the same amount.

-If the harmonised minimum clearing price for single intraday coupling in accordance with Article 54(1) of Commission Regulation (EU) 2015/1222 is decreased by a certain amount below -9 999 €/MWh, the minimum balancing energy price defined in Paragraph 3 of this Article shall be automatically decreased by this same amount."
+IfIn this case, the harmonised minimum clearingtransitional lower price for single intraday coupling in accordance with Article 54(1) of Commission Regulation (EU) 2015/1222 is limit shall be decreased by a certain amount below -9 999 €/MWh, the minimum balancing energyto the same absolute value.'